tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

 ~~~
    URI: urn:ietf:params:xml:ns:yang:ietf-mpls-static
    Registrant Contact: The MPLS WG of the IETF.
    XML: N/A, the requested URI is an XML namespace.

-   URI: urn:ietf:params:xml:ns:yang:ietf-mpls-static-extended
-   Registrant Contact: The MPLS WG of the IETF.
-   XML: N/A, the requested URI is an XML namespace.